lkslts64/lkslts64/README.md

 Software engineer interested in large scale distributed and concurrent systems.
-I also love Go which is best suited for the implementation of those systems.
+I also love Go which is well suited for the implementation of those systems.

 <!--
 **lkslts64/lkslts64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.